cwatson1013/Env_Data_Analysis_Final_Proj/Data/README_Files/README_NTL-LTER_Lake_Carbon.md

 This database has information from the North Temperate Lakes District in Wisconsin, USA.
 Data were collected from the lakes in the database as part of a long term study with the Long Term Ecological Research station.
 The Long Term Ecological Research station was established by the National Science Foundation.

 ## Database Information
 The data were obtained from the North Temperate Lakes Long Term Ecological Research site.
-Additional information can be found here: https://lter.limnology.wisc.edu/about/overview
+Additional information can be found online at this site: https://lter.limnology.wisc.edu/about/overview

+The data were obtained by using the Data Search tool.
+On the Data page, the following were selected:
+* carbon (Search keywords)
+* Cascade (NTL Categories)
+* Select: Cascade Project at North Temperate Lakes LTER Core Data Carbon 1984 - 2016

 Data were collected using the Data tool (https://lter.limnology.wisc.edu/data).
 On the Data homepage, the following selections were made:
 * Cascade (NTL Categories)
 * Cascade Project at North Temperate Lakes LTER Core Data Carbon 1984 - 2016

-AND
+THEN

-* On each of the three pages, Download All Data (csv) was chosen.
+* Download All Data (csv) was selected to download the data

-The csv files were saved as `NTL-LTER_Lake_Carbon_Raw.csv`.
+The csv file was saved as `NTL-LTER_Lake_Carbon_Raw.csv`.

 ## Data Content Information
 From the NTL-LTER site: